PRIVACY NOTICE FOR OUR CUSTOMERS, FANS & MEMBERS

 - identification documents such as passport and identity cards;

-- details of any club and/or county membership;
+- details of any team and/or county membership;

 - details of next of kin, family members, coaches and emergency contacts;